slmgr-vbs/fluent-color-picker/README.md

-# material-color-picker
+# Material Color Picker
-Fluent UI Color Picker
+Fluent UI Color Picker, provide RGB, HSV and CMYK with a WinUI3-like modern interface, just in an HTML webpage!